psbs/table-fixed-header-bootstrap/README.md

 ###Limitations in current Version
 - works with single table on page
-- works with single bootstrap container/container-fluid tag in page
+- works with single bootstrap *container*/*container-fluid* tag in page
-- fixed header tag appears at 300px scroll and need to be changed manually
+- fixed header tag appears at *300px* scroll and need to be changed manually
-- does not include support for all bootstap table classes e.g. table-condensed
+- does not include support for all bootstap table classes e.g. *table-condensed*